The October ‘43 Travel Grant

 Applicantions for the 2022 Travel Grant will open this fall.
 Applicants are requested to describe their project in no more than 400 words and submit a budget.
 The grant will focus on travels with the purpose of collecting information for a project, or doing a project, on minimum a university master’s level.

 The October ’43 Travel Grant does not cover expenses for studying abroad or school trips abroad.

 The project has to be completed within a year.

 In case the project is delayed due to current corona-situation, a postponement is possible.

+The travel grant will be distributed according to the board’s decision in either one portion a year for the amount of DKK 30,000 or divided in two smaller portions of DKK 15,000 each.
 It is the Travel Grant Board who selects the recipient or recipients.
-Board members: Mette Davidsen, cultural editor, Politiken, Anders Jerichow, Chairman of Humanity In Action Denmark, Annette Milner, Humanity In Action Denmark board member and manager of the October ’43 Travel Grant.
+Board members: Mette Davidsen, cultural editor, Politiken, Anders Jerichow, Senior Correspondent at Politiken and former Chair of the Humanity in Action Denmark Board of Directors through many years, and Annette Milner, Client Services Director at Brandhouse and manager of the October ’43 Travel Grant.

-Further information: please contact Annette Milner, Humanity in Action Denmark, email: email@example.com
+For further information, please contact Annette Milner, Humanity in Action Denmark, email: email@example.com